aalarina/data-science-projects/Satellite-Image-Matching/README.md

 ### 4. Post-processing

 The resulting correspondences are filtered according to their confidence score.

-Only high-confidence matches are retained and visualized.
+Instead of accepting every predicted match, only correspondences above a predefined confidence threshold are retained.

 ---

 ## Why LoFTR?

-The pretrained **LoFTR Outdoor** model was selected for several reasons:

-- detector-free feature matching;
-- robustness to significant appearance changes;
-- state-of-the-art performance on outdoor image matching benchmarks;
-- publicly available pretrained weights;
-- suitability for large-scale satellite imagery without additional training.

-Unlike traditional feature detectors such as SIFT or ORB, LoFTR directly predicts dense correspondences using Transformer-based local feature aggregation, making it more robust to seasonal appearance variations.
+LoFTR was selected as the core matching algorithm due to its ability to provide reliable dense correspondences without requiring explicit feature detection.
+This detector-free formulation is uniquely suited for Sentinel-2 satellite image matching, where seasonal variations can drastically alter local textures and appearance.
+Furthermore, leveraging the official pretrained model keeps the pipeline clean and straightforward, enabling direct algorithm evaluation without additional training overhead.

 ---